-I like to add in an extra 15 minutes after my photos are done, I do not charge for this 15 minutes.
+I like to add in an extra 15 minutes after my photos are done, I do not charge for these 15 minutes.
 This I call the breather minutes.
 This is to take a breath, you’re dressed and almost ready to go.
 Take the time to make sure you have everything you need.
 If we are a little behind and want more photos for portraits of didn’t get some with the girls, this is the time to do that as well.

-The Ceremony is what the entire day is actually all about!
-It is also the part of the day where we as photographers has the least control in the sense of posing or telling you how to stand or how to look.
+The Ceremony is what the entire day is all about!
+It is also the part of the day where we as photographers have the least control in the sense of posing or telling you how to stand or how to look.
 So this is all basically up to you… but do not fear we have total confidence that you will still be amazingly beautiful and truly handsome while you tie the knot.

-Typically I will always try to arrive at the Ceremony before the bride.
+Typically I will always try to arrive at the ceremony before the bride.
 I will try and get a quick photo of the groom with his groomsmen as they stand at the altar waiting for the bride.

 I usually ask the bride to wait for me in the wedding car.
 This way I know you won’t catch me off guard and miss you entering and we can also get a few photos of you in the car.